MasonM/apeye/README.md

 Overview
 ========

-APEye is a widget for issuing HTTP requests, designed to help document and test APIs.
+APEye is a jQuery widget for issuing HTTP requests, designed to help document and test APIs.
 With a few lines of Javascript, you can let users experiment with your API without leaving the documentation.
 Unlike [hurl](http://hurl.it/) and [apigee](http://apigee.com), requests are handled entirely by the client -- no server-side proxy is needed.

 Features
 ========